ANIM5501 Comparative Reproduction and Development

 |Semester 2||UWA (Perth)||Face to face|

-- The topics of this unit include patterns of development in brain, limbs, kidneys and associated ducts, aortic arches and associated heart organisation.
+- The topics of this unit include comparative reproduction and patterns of development in brain, limbs, kidneys and associated ducts, aortic arches and associated heart organisation.
 Development of non-mammalian species is investigated in detail (fish, amphibians) as well as a focus on marsupials.
 Systems are interpreted from the view of structure and function as well as the evolutionary pathways and constraints imposed on animals by their phylogeny.
 Content is delivered through lectures, workshop/discussions and practical classes.

 - Students are able to (1) describe early stages of vertebrate development; (2) understand patterns of development in limbs, kidneys and associated ducts, aortic arches and associated heart organisation; (3) understand systems from the view of structure and function as well as the evolutionary pathways and constraints imposed on animals by their phylogeny; (4) become familiar with non-standard models of vertebrate development and explore a comparative scientific approach; and (5) gain skills in scientific note-taking, data collection and interpretation.